Caroline affair

-The Caroline affair—also known as the Caroline case—was a diplomatic and military incident between the United States and the United Kingdom that began in December 1837 and unfolded over several years, eventually influencing the development of international law.
+The Caroline affair, also known as the Caroline case, was a diplomatic and military incident between the United States and the United Kingdom that began in December 1837 and unfolded over several years, eventually influencing the development of international law.
 The incident originated during the aftermath of the failed Upper Canada Rebellion, a movement aimed at reforming the British colonial government in Canada.
-After suffering defeat in battle, Canadian rebel leader William Lyon Mackenzie and his followers fled to Navy Island in the Niagara River, where they declared a short-lived "Republic of Canada" and received support from American sympathizers across the border.
+After suffering defeat in battle, Canadian leader William Lyon Mackenzie and his followers fled to Navy Island in the Niagara River, where they declared a short-lived "Republic of Canada" and received support from American sympathizers across the border.
 Supplies and volunteers were transported to the island by the American steamboat Caroline.

-In response, a British force crossed into U.S. territory and set fire to the Caroline while it was moored at Schlosser's Landing in New York, killing one American, Amos Durfee.
+On the night of December 29, a force of Canadian militiamen and law enforcement officials crossed into U.S. territory and drove off Carolines crews while it was moored at Schlosser's Landing in New York before setting the ship on fire and sending her over Niagara Falls; American Amos Durfee was killed during the incident.
 Sensationalized newspaper accounts inflamed public opinion in the United States, where many called for war with Britain.
-In retaliation, a group of Americans later destroyed a British steamer.
-The situation nearly led to armed conflict between the two nations, but was eventually addressed through diplomatic negotiations that also resolved other territorial disputes in the Webster–Ashburton Treaty of 1842.
+In retaliation, a group of Americans destroyed a British steamer.
+The situation nearly led to armed conflict between the two nations but was eventually addressed through diplomatic negotiations that also resolved other territorial disputes in the Webster–Ashburton Treaty of 1842.

 During negotiations, U.S. Secretary of State Daniel Webster and British envoy Lord Ashburton exchanged correspondence that helped establish the principle of "anticipatory self-defense" in international law.
 Known as the Caroline test, it set a high threshold for the use of force across borders, requiring that such action be justified only when the necessity of self-defense is "instant, overwhelming, and leaving no choice of means, and no moment for deliberation."

 Background

-The Reform Movement of Upper Canada in Ontario was a movement to make the British colonial administration in Canada more democratic and less corrupt.
+The Reform Movement in Upper Canada was founded to make the British colonial administration in Canada more democratic and less corrupt.
 William Lyon Mackenzie was one of the key leaders of this movement.
 He was repeatedly elected to serve in a hostile parliament that repeatedly ejected him for his reform efforts.
 By 1837, Mackenzie had given up on peaceful means for reform and began to prepare for an uprising.

 In December 1837, Mackenzie began the Upper Canada Rebellion by fighting government troops in the Battle of Montgomery's Tavern.
 His forces were heavily outnumbered and outgunned, and they were defeated in less than an hour.
 Mackenzie's allies suffered another major setback a few days later in London.
 After these defeats, Mackenzie and his followers fled to Navy Island in the Niagara River, which they declared the foundation of the Republic of Canada on board the vessel Caroline.
 Throughout these events, the Canadian rebels enjoyed widespread support from American citizens, who provided them supplies and bases from which to launch raids on the British authorities in Canada.